-Is There Going to be Demand for Title Examiners, Abstractors, and Searchers?
+Job Opportunities for Title Examiners, Abstractors, and Searchers

 There were about 69,000 jobs for Title Examiner, Abstractor, or Searcher in 2016 (in the United States).
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Title Examiner, Abstractor, or Searcher by 2026.
-There will be an estimated 6,000 positions for Title Examiner, Abstractor, or Searcher per year.
+Due to new job openings and attrition, there will be an average of 6,000 job openings in this field each year.